Gastritis Treatment in Daly City, CA

 - Chronic regurgitation

 - Is gastritis the same as GERD?
-No—different locations and treatments
+No. These conditions affect different parts of the digestive tract and require different treatments.

 Peptic Ulcer